krit-vardhan-mishra/Dot-List/README.md

 # **Dot-List**

+**Dot-List** is a basic to-do list Android app created for practicing app development and enhancing user interaction through new UI features.

 **Dot-List** is a simple and intuitive Android to-do list application designed to help users organize and track their tasks effectively.
 Built using Java, it allows users to add tasks, mark them as completed with a tick button, and stay focused on their goals.